 Examination of Records: School records and accounts pertaining to veterans and eligible persons enrolled are readily identifiable and available for examination by authorized representatives of the government.
-All permanent records are maintained in the Office of Student Records.
+All permanent records are maintained in the Registrar's office.

 Entrance Requirements: Proof that entrance requirements were met at the time of enrollment is a part of the student's permanent record.